 With respect to government investigations and claims, we rely on the decades-long relationships we have nurtured with state and federal regulatory agencies and departments, including the Department of Justice, Department of Defense, and Department of Health and Human Services.

-Obtained a full dismissal with prejudice of all FCA claims on behalf of the University of California San Francisco in connection with an $80 million FCA lawsuit.
+Obtained a full dismissal with prejudice of False Claims Act claims for the University of California, San Francisco in connection with an $80 million lawsuit.
 The suit alleged kickbacks, medically unnecessary procedures, improper use of sedation nurses, failure to properly supervise fellows/residents, failure to be present during key procedures, and other alleged violations of Medicare regulations.

-Obtained declination of criminal investigation and dismissal of parallel civil FCA case on behalf of Edwards Lifesciences.
+Obtained declination of a criminal investigation and dismissal of parallel civil False Claims Act case for Edwards Lifesciences.
 False claims allegations related to Medicare/Medicaid eligibility for a heart catheter product, among other issues.
 Through an independent investigation and a series of presentations, we reversed the criminal charging decision and subsequently negotiated dismissal of a parallel civil matter without payment of any fine or penalty.

-Represented the University of California San Diego in connection with whistleblower complaints raising FCA and other issues related to Medicare/Medicaid billing for nephrology surgery.
+Represented the University of California, San Diego in connection with whistleblower complaints raising False Claims Act and other issues related to Medicare/Medicaid billing for nephrology surgery.
 Conducted an internal investigation in response to the allegations and recommended compliance program improvements and disciplinary action against culpable personnel.
 The matter was resolved without government intervention.

-Represented Eisenhower Medical Center in connection with FCA investigations related to cost reports and submission of bills for a staff physician.
+Represented Eisenhower Medical Center in connection with False Claims Act investigations related to cost reports and submission of bills for a staff physician.
 Both matters were favorably settled.

-Representing officers of DaVita in connection with two FCA investigations by the U.S. Department of Justice.
+Represented officers of DaVita in connection with two False Claims Act investigations by the U.S. Department of Justice.

-Represented officers at Northrop Grumman in five FCA investigations, all of which were resolved without any charges against the individual clients or the company.
+Represented officers at Northrop Grumman in five False Claims Act investigations, all of which were resolved without any charges against the individual clients or the company.

 Obtained declinations of numerous Medicare and Medicaid fraud investigations, including on behalf of medical practices and providers of health, nursing and adult care, and ancillary service providers.